What makes Chagall’s art so special?

 In the years following Bella’s death, Chagall became even more devoted to these themes, making “The Lovers” and “The Bride” some of the most recurring sets of characters.

-In “Corbeille de fruits“1980, a goat is seen in the background.
-The goat is significant in Jewish folklore because on the Day of Atonement, to symbolically expiate the people’s sins, a red ribbon is tied around its neck and the animal it’s then released into the wilderness to die.
+In Chagall’s painting “Corbeille de fruits” from 1980, a goat can be seen in the background.
+This is not a coincidence, as the goat has a special role in Jewish folklore.
+On the Day of Atonement, a red ribbon is tied around the goat’s neck to symbolize the people’s sins, and the animal is then released into the wilderness to expiate them.

 You might also like: